united-manufacturing-hub/united-manufacturing-hub/docs/examples/dcc-quality-check.md

 - Various quality defects are difficult to detect with the naked eye and are occasionally overlooked

-### No data on quality defects that occur for product and process improvement.
+### No data on quality defects that occur for product and process improvement

 - Type and frequency of quality defects are not recorded and documented
 - No data exists that can be analyzed to derive improvement measures for product and process optimization